naugtur/ansible-desktop-ubuntu/README.md

 ```

 ## Remember to noatime for SSD
-/etc/fstab - add noatime to all SSDs
+/etc/fstab - add `noatime,` to all SSDs options column

+remove swap configuration if any

 ## Known issues